SalomePlatform/hexablock/doc/tui_cylgrid.rst

 To add a cylindrical grid, the following data are required:

 - the coordinates (vertex) of the cylinder base center: *pt*
-- the vectors defining the axe and the direction of the cylinder: *vex, vez*
+- the vectors defining the axis and the direction of the cylinder: *vex, vez*
 - the radial, angular and axial sizes: *dr, da, dl*
 - the radial, angular and axial elements number: *nr, na, nl*
 - to fill or not the central part of hexahedra: *fill*

 Make a cylindrical grid::

     elts = doc.makeCylindrical(pt, vex, vez, dr, da, dl, nr, na, nl, fill)

 The result is an array of hexahedra which are arranged along the